 |Tiger Beach (7 & 10 night)|

-Throughout the week aboard the Bahamas Aggressor (formerly Carib Dancer) guests will depart Nassau to explore the dramatic walls, lush coral reefs and exciting animal encounters of the Exuma Cays Land and Sea Park.
-(Visit Tiger Beach to learn more about this itinerary) This protected area is one of the world's most successful marine parks with an area of 176 square miles consisting of an array of more than 350 small islands and cays.
+Throughout the week aboard the BAHAMAS AGGRESSOR® guests will depart Nassau to explore the dramatic walls, lush coral reefs and exciting animal encounters of the Exuma Cays.
+(Visit Tiger Beach to learn more about this itinerary) This area is 176 square miles consisting of an array of more than 350 small islands and cays.
 The crystal-clear tropical Atlantic pours over the deep cuts between the cays and constantly shifting sand bars.
 Waters are thick with coral reefs that are alive with every imaginable ocean critter from the living jewels – angelfish and butterfly fish – to the charismatic food-chain toppers like grouper and barracuda – right down to the tiniest living invertebrates.
 Night diving allows guests to experience an entirely different group of critters and bevy of behaviors not visible during the day.